at 3:28 pm #1845

 But I think it’s all worth it in the end.
 Gaia is now at the top of the ‘Popular Upcoming’ list on Steam.
 The game won’t appear there if you’re logged in and already own the game, which is kinda weird.
 Anyway, traffic to the page has surged ten fold since it got there.
-The pressure is real!May 11, 2019 at 4:44 pm #1846
+The pressure is real!at 4:44 pm #1846

 LOL that was definitely a wiseass that said that about the stats.
 Thank you for changing the difficulty numbers.
 It is a lot easier to get up and running, and learn how the game works. especially for players looking for low-stress, chill experience.
 With options like that, there’s little need for separate game modes like “creative”.

 That’s smart to stay on top of the community.
-I’ve seen an alpha game recently get hit bad with more than their share of angry “where’s the update” trolling. regular chatter on the forums keeps that to a minimum.May 11, 2019 at 6:52 pm #1849
+I’ve seen an alpha game recently get hit bad with more than their share of angry “where’s the update” trolling. regular chatter on the forums keeps that to a minimum.at 6:52 pm #1849

 From what I’ve seen, people are usually content with updates every 2-4 weeks right?
 Depending on the game of course.
-What game are you talking about btw?May 11, 2019 at 8:02 pm #1851
+What game are you talking about btw?at 8:02 pm #1851

 Yep, and having an active playerbase on the forums helps.